TypiCal25/Knowledge/Career/Skills/Web2/MERN/React.md

 React apps are basically made out of components.
-But what are components
+But what are components?
+Components are basically just pieces of the user-interface of a web application.
+All React components must start with a capital letter.